 - All women with sickle cell disease should be referred to a haematologist, as they are at risk of sickle cell crises and complications in pregnancy.
 They should be on 5 mg folic acid for life.
 Women who are carriers should be treated as in a normal pregnancy and should receive the normal 0.4 mg dose of folic acid.

-See separate article Congenital Heart Disease in Adults.
+See separate Congenital Heart Disease in Adults article.